governance-foundation/governance.foundation/docusaurus/blog/2026-04-26-your-organisation-can-now-evolve-from-within.md

 - how can the organisation learn and improve from within rather than waiting for the next big intervention

 Those questions lead somewhere much more interesting.
+They move the organisation from tool adoption into self-development.

 ## The organisation can become more active in relation to itself